 Soon to follow were other small batch production cigars, the Short Run and the Edición Limitada 2010.
-They were made in limited quantities and they did not stray from their tobaccos of choice using tobaccos from Ecuador, Nicaragua and the Dominican Republic.
+Both were made in limited quantities and they did not stray from their tobaccos of choice using tobaccos from the Dominican Republic, Ecuador and Nicaragua.

 - Cigar Reviewed: E.P Carrillo Edición Limitada 2011 “Dark Rituals”